The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Axioms for dynamics

 Let us define the {\bf possible collisions} of bodies as follows.
 Bodies $b_1,\ldots, b_n$ form a possible collision according to observer $k$ if there is a coordinate point such that all the bodies are incoming or outgoing in that coordinate point and the sum of the relativistic masses of the incoming bodies coincides with that of the outgoing ones, and the same holds for the linear momenta of the bodies (see Fig.\ref{ppcoll}):

 Let us note that, if bodies $b_1,\ldots,b_n$ form a possible collision, then they are inertial particles by the definition of incoming and outgoing particles.

-For every natural number $n$ we introduce an axiom saying that possible collisions formed by $n$ bodies do not depend on the observers.
-Thus conservations of relativistic mass and linear momentum do not depend on the observers.
+For every natural number $n$ we introduce an axiom saying that possible collisions formed by $n$ bodies do not depend on the inertial observer.
+Thus conservations of relativistic mass and linear momentum do not depend on the inertial observer.

 \begin{description} \item[\underline{\ax{AxColl_n}}] If bodies $b_1,\dots, b_n$ form a possible collision for an inertial observer, they form a possible collision for every inertial observer according to whom the speed of each of them is finite (see Fig.\ref{d12}):